-The magnificent throne room in the 15th century BC palace of Knossos in Crete at the center of Minoan civilization is considered the oldest such room in Europe.
+The magnificent throne room in the 15th century BC palace of Knossos in Crete at the center of Minoan civilization is believed to be the oldest such room in Europe.

 The Minoan civilization flourished for approximately two thousand years.